What is ABA?

-You’re required attain evidence concerning your disability from a General Practitioner or a suitably qualified professional, you will then submit this to NDIS along with your application.
-For more information visit https://ndis.gov.au/people-disability/access-requirements.html
+You’re required to attain evidence concerning your disability from a General Practitioner (GP) or a suitably qualified professional, you will then submit this to NDIS along with your application.
+For more information visit https://www.ndis.gov.au/

 I have just found out that I am an NDIS participant – when will I get my plan?

-Once NDIA confirms you are eligible, the NDIA will arrange a sit down with an planner, they will help determine and develop a plan specifically to suit your support needs.
+Once NDIA confirms you are eligible, the NDIA will arrange a sit down with a planner, they will help determine and develop a plan specifically to suit your support needs.

 The planner will review the information in your access request form and any existing assessments will also be taken into account.